ethereum/ethereum-org/views/content/donate.md

 You can use the **Ethereum Wallet** to keep an eye on the foundation donation tip box and to keep your unicorns safe.
 [Download the latest Wallet release](https://github.com/ethereum/mist/releases) and set up a wallet.

-First you need to add the Unicorn Token to your watch list, as Unicorns are invisible by default.
+First you might need to add the Unicorn Token to your watch list, as Unicorns are sometimes invisible.
 Scroll to the bottom and click **Watch Token**.
 Add the address **0x89205a3a3b2a69de6dbf7f01ed13b2108b2c43e7** and the remaining information will be loaded automatically.
 Click *Ok* and your token will be added.
 Now you need to get one!

 ![Invisible Unicorns](/images/tutorial/unicorn-token.png)